dustproject/dust/README.md

 ├── packages
 │   ├── world              // the core physics contracts
 │   ├── programs           // default programs installed on entities
-│   └── dustkit            // client SDK to built apps in DUST └── apps
+│   └── dustkit            // client SDK to build apps in DUST └── apps
     └── dustkit-playground // a playground to iterate on apps with dustkit
 ```